abdurtutul/brayne_digital/README.md

 # 🧪 brayne_digital – SQA Manual Testing Report

 This repository documents the manual testing efforts for the **brayne_digital** project.
-As an **SQA Engineer** at **Softvence Agency**, I conducted thorough functional and UI/UX testing based on the Figma design, APK builds, and product requirements.
-All test cases and bugs are documented in a Google Sheet.
+As an **SQA Engineer** at **Softvence Agency**, I conducted functional, UI/UX, and integration testing across mobile and web platforms based on Figma designs, APK builds, and client requirements.

 ---